 Ken Kosko is an Associate Professor at The Research Institute at Western Oregon University (WOU) and clinician at the Education Evaluation Center (EEC), where he also served as the Director.
 He holds endorsements and authorizations in School Psychology, Elementary Education, Intellectual Disabilities, Learning Disabilities, Special Educator, Reading and Supervision.
 Since coming to WOU in 1974, he has taught many of the special education courses and worked directly with disability services.
 Ken has traveled throughout Oregon offering training to educators, and state agency staff, including professors at the major universities regarding issues of accommodations/modifications for ADHD and Learning Disabled students.
 Ken is involved in center operations which include psycho-educational assessments, multicultural assessments, consultations, and vocational functional assessments for adults and students transitioning into postsecondary education and/or work.
 Staff at the EEC work with college students from all the major universities, community colleges and private colleges in the state assisting them by diagnosing learning problems, determining eligibility, and providing recommendations/accommodations.

 Gail Leslie has nearly 23 years of experience in the field of deaf-blindness.
 She came to TRI in 1992, hired to build the national clearinghouse on deaf-blindness.
 Currently she serves as the Coordinator of Information and Dissemination for the National Center on Deaf-Blindness.
-Her areas of expertise include information management, database design, website design, content curation, product development and dissemination.
-She currently is the Information and Dissemination Coordinator with the National Consortium on Deaf-Blindness.
+Her areas of expertise include information management, database design, website management, content curation, product development and dissemination.
+She is especially interested in community development in the interest of building shared knowledge and practice.
 She has a master's degree in library and information studies and has worked for more than 35 years in public service and information management as a public librarian and as an information specialist and project coordinator.